Rutuj99/OverStock-Clone/README.md

 Dream Homes for All.
 This website offer a wide selection of high-quality merchandise at a great value to help you turn your house into the home you've always wanted.

-## Appendix

-Our team developed a clone of the Overstock website as our first project in Masai School's Full-Stack Web Development program.
-The project aimed to develop our skills in web development and work as a team to create a full-fledged website.

-## Authors

-- Md Iftekhar Ansari
-- Nadeem Shaikh
-- Rutuj Gopale
-- Sumit Saurabh

 ## Deployment Link
 - https://keen-gumption-fb166b.netlify.app/

 ## Features